Registered Charity No: 1188315

 The Trustees are willing to consider applications for assistance with travelling expenses, but they would need to be assured that they would thereby be supporting projects that have a specific bearing on the Trust's interests.
 In general, the Trustees are reluctant to approve requests for assistance with the expenses of undertaking or completing first-degree courses.
 On completion of a project, the Trustees expect to receive a report on what has been achieved, and in the case of funds provided to assist with publication costs, the grant should be acknowledged within the publication itself.

 The Trust's resources do not permit assistance to applicants to whom adequate other sources of finance are available.
 In a number of cases, the grant may be offered only in support of major funding from elsewhere.
 No grant may be offered for a study or project within the context of the applicant's own religion unless there is likely to be a significant result in the improvement of inter-religious understanding.
-Trustees meet annually to consider major applications but grants are also approved monthly throughout the year.
+Trustees meet annually but applications are considered on a monthly basis and grants are approved throughout the year.